Skip to main content

 When you use the API option to upload your product feed to Google Merchant Center, Productsup continuously processes all changes you perform in your data and syncs only the changed parts of the data with GMC.
 The API uploads delta files only.

-Besides automating data synchronization and helping you work with more products, uploading data to GMC via API also lets Productsup receive error responses from GMC as feedback files in Data Sources.
+Besides automating data synchronization and helping you work with more products, uploading data to GMC via API lets Productsup receive error responses from GMC as feedback files in Data Sources.
 You can troubleshoot your product data optimizations using these files.

 To upload your product data to GMC via API, you should use one of the following export templates: